Hidden depths in the local Universe: The Stellar Stream Legacy Survey: The Stellar Stream Legacy Survey

 \subsection{Image cutouts and sky background subtraction}

 The unique low surface brightness demands of our tidal stream survey requires bespoke sky-subtraction and co-addition of the calibrated survey images in the vicinity of each target galaxy.
-Here, we briefly describe our custom analysis, which utilizes large portions of the \texttt{legacypipe}\footnote{Available at \texttt{https://github.com/legacysurvey/legacypipe}.} software infrastructure, the dedicated pipeline developed by the {\it DESI Legacy Imaging Surveys} team for source detection and model fitting of this survey imaging.
-One advantage of utilizing \texttt{legacypipe} is that our custom analysis produces a standard and well-documented set of imaging and catalog data products.
+Here, we briefly describe our custom analysis, which utilises large portions of the \texttt{legacypipe}\footnote{Available at \texttt{https://github.com/legacysurvey/legacypipe}.} software infrastructure, the dedicated pipeline developed by the {\it DESI Legacy Imaging Surveys} team for source detection and model fitting of this survey imaging.
+One advantage of utilising \texttt{legacypipe} is that our custom analysis produces a standard and well-documented set of imaging and catalogue data products.
+Relative to the standard Legacy Survey co-added image products, these bespoke images reduce sky subtraction systematics around brighter host galaxies and so provide a more robust and uniform starting point for the visual detection of faint features, automated classification and quantitative photometry.

 We begin from the photometrically and astrometrically calibrated CCD images produced by the Legacy Surveys imaging team \citep[see][for details]{dey_2019}.
 Next, for the predefined custom footprint of each galaxy in our sample, we read the set of CCD exposures contributing to that field.
 Typically there are many separate partially overlapping CCD frames for a given target; an example is shown in Fig.~\ref{fig-ccds}.
 Then, we subtract the sky background from each CCD using a custom algorithm, described below, which preserves the low surface-brightness galactic features of interest.
 Finally, we use \textit{Lanczos3} (sinc) resampling to project each CCD onto a common (predefined) tangent plane and pixel scale ($0\farcs262$~pixel$^{-1}$), and combine all the data using inverse variance weights.